 Focus on your Core Competencies

-Outsourcing enables you to focus on your core competencies and strategic initiatives.
+Outsourcing enables us to focus on core competencies and strategic initiatives.

 As a founder, you will have to do operational tasks in the beginning.
 After a while, however, your focus needs to shift to strategic work, entrusting non-essential functions to team members or external experts.